nephio-project/docs/content/en/docs/guides/contributor-guides/how-to-engage.md

 ## Structure

-The Nephio community is organised into different Special Interrest Groups (SIG) and the technical work is overseed by the Technical Steering Committee (TSC).
+The Nephio community is organised into different Special Interest Groups (SIG) and the technical work is overseen by the Technical Steering Committee (TSC).

 SIGs are organized around specific technical issues.